-If you’ve been looking to safely ditch pricking your finger 10 times a day in order to confirm your glucose levels, well, your time may have come.
+If you’ve been looking to safely ditch pricking your finger 10 times a day in order to confirm your blood glucose levels, well, your time may have come.

 The study, the results of which were released in February, was conducted by T1D Exchange, a Boston-based nonprofit that specializes in T1D care and research.
 Tidepool provided the diabetes data platform that study participants used to gather data at home and in clinic.
 The Jaeb Center for Health Research, the coordinating center for the study, wrote software that analyzed study data in real time using Tidepool’s APIs.

 Over six months, 226 type 1 diabetes (T1D) patients at 14 diabetes care clinics were split into two groups.
 One group dosed their insulin based on a CGM reading alone, while the other group used BGM finger-stick measurements to confirm their CGM reading before taking insulin.

 Over the study period, the CGM-only group reported a baseline HbA1c of 7.1 percent, while the CGM and BGM group reported a 7 percent baseline.
 Furthermore, no additional risks or complications were reported in the CGM-only group.

 “This study is an important step to support regulatory pathways for the automation of insulin delivery for people with type 1 diabetes,” says Dana Ball, the executive director and co-founder of T1D Exchange.
 “These data are supportive of the recent FDA decision to approve the Dexcom G5 indication for insulin dosing.”